-Canada is blessed with staggering natural beauty and dotted with some of the best snowmobiling fields on the planet.
+Canada is blessed with staggering natural beauty and dotted with some of the best snowmobiling areas on the planet.
 From Ontario to Quebec, you’ll find miles and miles of well-groomed trails, with a limitless number of circuits to explore and discover.
 It's a real winter wonderland!

 Enjoy an invigorating snowmobile ride and see the majesty of the Canadian winter on one of our guided snowmobile tours.
 Choose from single day or multi-day excursions that are suitable for beginners and seasoned sledders alike.
 Trips are all-inclusive with expert guides, snowmobile rentals, driving instruction, food, and lodging.